+- Confidentiality

-- Confidentiality - Impartiality
+- Impartiality

+- Knowledge of international data privacy rules.

-Credentials evaluation involves working with personal, confidential data, with outcomes that affect the lives of applicants.
+Credential evaluation involves working with personal, confidential data, with outcomes that affect the lives of applicants.
 While performing assessments, one should understand the impact of a recognition decision.
 It is also critical that confidentiality and impartiality be maintained throughout the process.
-For example, each application must be assessed on its own merits, without bias or prejudice with regard to, for example, a person's gender, race, color, religion, or sexual orientation.
+For example, each application must be assessed on its own merits, without bias or prejudice regarding, for example, a person's gender, race, color, religion, or sexual orientation.
 One's professional integrity, objectivity, and fairness must be maintained at all times.
 Please also see TAICEP's Statement of Ethics.
+Every application must be handled based on the same principles,-and methodology, and the evaluators should be able to explain every recognition decision with the help of those same principles.